The Gaussian primes contain arbitrarily shaped constellations: Constellations in the Gaussian primes: preliminaries

 We now adopt a Gaussian integer version of the ``$W$-trick'' from \cite{gt-primes}, whose purpose is to eliminate non-uniformities in the Gaussian primes which arise from small divisors.
 Let $N$ be a large rational prime; we view this as a parameter which will eventually be sernt to infinity.
 Let $w = w(N)$ be a positive rational integer which grow very slowly to infinity as $N \to \infty$, thus we can write any expression of the form $o_{w \to \infty}(1)$ as $o_{N \to \infty}(1)$, and any specified expression of the form $o_{N \to \infty; w}(1)$ as $o_{N \to \infty}(1)$; we shall frequently take advantage of these facts in the sequel without further comment.
 We let $W = W(N) := \prod_{p \in P[i]: \N(p) \leq w} \N(p)$ be the product of the norms of all the Gaussian primes of norm less than $w$; note that the growth comments about $w$ apply just as well to $W$, thus for instance any specified expression of the form $o_{W \to \infty}(1)$ or $o_{N \to \infty; W}(1)$ can be written as $o_{N \to \infty}(1)$.
 We can partition $\Z[i]$ into cosets $W \cdot \Z[i] + b$, where $b \in [0,W)^2$.
 Let $\phi_{\Z[i]}(W)$ denote the number of Gaussian integers in $[0,W)^2$ which are coprime to $W$.
 We also need a small number $0 < \epsilon < \frac{1}{100}$, depending on $k, v_1,\ldots,v_k$, to be chosen later.
 By \eqref{primes-square} we have

 for some $c_\epsilon > 0$, if $N$ is sufficiently large depending on $\epsilon$ (and $W$ is slowly growing with respect to $N$).
 We caution that the value of $c_\epsilon$ will vary from line to line.
-By the pigeonhole principle\footnote{One could also use the Gaussian integer analogue of Dirichlet's theorem at this point, but it is unnecessary for this argument.} we can find a $b \in [0,W)^2$ coprime to $W$ such that
+By the pigeonhole principle\footnote{One could also use the Gaussian integer analogue of Dirichlet's theorem at this point, but it is unnecessary for this argument.
+One could also replace $P[i]'$ here by any dense subset of $P[i]'$ without difficulty; since $P[i]'$ has density one inside $P[i]$ this ultimately means that we can generalise Theorem \ref{main} to dense subsets of $P[i]$.
+We omit the details.} we can find a $b \in [0,W)^2$ coprime to $W$ such that

 for some slightly different $c_\epsilon > 0$, where $A_b \subset \Z[i]$ is the set

 Fix such a $b$.
 It would now suffice to the quantitative estimate

 Note that the contribution of the degenerate cases $r=0$ becomes negligible for $N$ large enough.